Foot Locker profit tops estimates on higher shoe sales

 The retailer, which sells branded shoes of Nike Inc (NKE.N), Reebok and Adidas AG (ADSGn.DE), has better managed its inventory levels over the past few quarters and has benefited from new and eye-catching designs of athletic gear.

-The company -- whose products include basketball, running, and casual footwear, as well as apparel and accessories -- said profit rose to $59 million (37 million pounds), or 39 cents per share, from $37 million, or 24 cents per share, a year earlier.
+The company -- whose products include basketball, running, and casual footwear, as well as apparel and accessories -- said profit rose to $59 million, or 39 cents per share, from $37 million, or 24 cents per share, a year earlier.

 On an adjusted basis, the retailer posted a profit of 38 cents per share beating analysts' estimates by 5 cents, according to Thomson Reuters I/B/E/S.